ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

                       |                                                |
                       +------------------------------------------------+
 ~~~~
-{: #fig-service-model artwork-align="center" title="Service Model"}
+{: #fig-service-model artwork-align="center" title="Sample TIPS Deployment Model"}

 Design Point: Component Resource Location

-- Design 1 (Single): all 3 types at the same, single server (accessed via
+- Design 1 (Single): all the three resource types at the same, single server (accessed via
   relative reference)

-- Design 2 (Flexible): all 3 types can be at their own server (accessed via
+- Design 2 (Flexible): all three resource types can be at their own server (accessed via
   absolute reference)

 - Design 3 (Dir + Data): R2 and R3 must remain together, though R1 might not be
   on the same server

-This document specifies Design 1 (keeping R1, R2, and R3 on the same server) in
+This document specifies Design 1 in
 order to simplify session management, though at the expense of maximum load
-balancing flexibility (see {{load-balancing}} for a discussion on load balancing
+balancing flexibility.
+Ssee {{load-balancing}} for a discussion on load balancing
-considerations).
-A future companion document may extend the protocol to support
+considerations.
+Future documents may extend the protocol to support
 Design 2 or Design 3.

 # Conformance to "Building Protocols with HTTP" Best Current Practices